gwastro/pycbc/docs/ahope/postprocprep.rst

 Using this module requires a number of things

 * A configuration file (or files) containing the information needed to tell this module how to do the postprocessing preparation.
-* An initialized instance of the ahope workflow class, containing the ConfigParser.
+* An initialized instance of the pycbc Workflow class, containing the ConfigParser.
-* An AhopeFileList returned by the coincidence module containing the triggers.
+* A FileList returned by the coincidence module containing the triggers.
-* Other AhopeFileLists that may be needed by different methods, as described below.
+* Other FileLists that may be needed by different methods, as described below.

 This module is then called according to

-.. autofunction:: pycbc.ahope.setup_postprocessing_preperation
+.. autofunction:: pycbc.workflow.setup_postprocessing_preperation
    :noindex:

 -------------------------
 Configuration file setup
 -------------------------

-Here we describe the options given in the configuration file used in the ahope workflow that will be needed in this section
+Here we describe the options given in the configuration file used in the workflow that will be needed in this section

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$
-[ahope-postprocprep] section
+[workflow-postprocprep] section
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The configuration file must have an [ahope-postprocprep] section, which is used to provide instructions to ahope on how to set up the postprocessing preparation stage.
+The configuration file must have a [workflow-postprocprep] section, which is used to provide instructions to the workflow module on how to set up the postprocessing preparation stage.
 The first option to choose and provide is

 * postprocprep-method = VALUE